wellcomecollection/catalogue-pipeline/REINDEXING.md

 ### Update the catalogue-pipeline environments

-The catalogue-pipeline is deployed using [weco-deploy](https://github.com/wellcomecollection/weco-deploy) but does not deploy in the usual way as there is often one release per pipeline.
+The catalogue-pipeline is deployed using [weco-deploy](https://github.com/wellcomecollection/weco-deploy).

-Each environment will represent a new release.
+Each environment represents a new pipeline.

 In `.wellcome_project`: